-In 2018, the WFBMC Human Resources Department conducted new employee orientation weekly.
+In 2019, the WFBMC Human Resources Department conducted new employee orientation weekly.
 This orientation generally covers topics such as sex discrimination and sexual harassment.
-Additionally, required leader training covers both topics to all those who have direct reports.

 The Title IX Office offers employee training that addresses sexual assault, domestic violence, dating violence, and stalking.
 The Title IX Office training includes information on risk reduction and safe and positive bystander intervention.